Roman number d. How do Roman numerals work?

 What do the Roman letters L C D M mean?

-These are numbers! - in the Roman numbering system, based on the use of Latin letters, became one of the good reasons for replacing it with a more convenient decimal number system in this regard
+These are numbers! -in the Roman numbering system, based on the use of Latin letters, became one of the compelling reasons for replacing it with a more convenient decimal system of numbers in this regard

 In ascending order, these letters represent the following integers: I - one, V - five, X - ten, L - fifty, C - one hundred, D - five hundred, M - one thousand.